kubernetes/enhancements/keps/sig-api-machinery/5080-ordered-namespace-deletion/README.md

 ## Summary

-This kep introduces an ordered deletion process in the Kubernetes namespace deletion to ensure predictable and secure deletion of resources within a namespace.
+This kep introduces an opinionated deletion process in the Kubernetes namespace deletion to ensure secure deletion of resources within a namespace.
 The current deletion process is semi-random, which may lead to security gaps or unintended behavior, such as Pods persisting after the deletion of their associated NetworkPolicies.
-By implementing a prioritized deletion mechanism, resources will be deleted in a predefined order that respects logical and security dependencies.
+By implementing an opinionated deletion mechanism, the Pods will be deleted before other resources with respects logical and security dependencies.
-For example, Pods will be deleted before NetworkPolicies, ensuring that no Pod is left unprotected during the cleanup process.
 This design enhances the security and reliability of Kubernetes by mitigating risks arising from the non-deterministic deletion order.